-Shape of shadow can be used for discriminating between Kerr and other black holes cf. S. Chandrasekhar: "The mathematical theory of black holes" Oxford UP (1983)
+Shape of shadow can be used for discriminating between different black holes cf. S. Chandrasekhar: "The mathematical theory of black holes" Oxford UP (1983)

 Shape of the shadow of a Kerr black hole for observer at infinity:

 J. Bardeen in C. DeWitt and B. DeWitt (eds.): "Black holes" Gordon & Breach (1973)